 Land Preservation Tax Credit PowerPoint Presentation (.PPTX 124Kb)

-The Land Preservation Tax Credit (LPC) is an income tax credit of 40 percent of the value of land located in Virginia which is conveyed by taxpayers to a public or private agency for historical or conservation preservation, agricultural use, forest use, open space, and/or natural resource conservation.
-The conveyance must be in perpetuity
+The Land Preservation Tax Credit (LPC) is an income tax credit of 40% of the value of land located in Virginia which is conveyed by taxpayers to a public or private agency for historical or conservation preservation, agricultural use, forest use, open space, and/or natural resource conservation.
+The conveyance must be in perpetuity.

 The LPC is governed by the Code of Virginia § 58.1-510 to 513 and §170(h) of the United States Internal Revenue Code of 1986, as amended.
 Donations of less-than-fee must also qualify as a charitable deduction under IRS regulations.

-The amount of the credit is based on 40 percent of the fair market value of the donation as determined by a qualified appraiser in a qualified appraisal as defined by federal law and IRS regulations governing charitable contributions.
+The amount of the credit is based on 40% of the fair market value of the donation as determined by a qualified appraiser in a qualified appraisal as defined by federal law and IRS regulations governing charitable contributions.

-The Virginia Department of Taxation is authorized to issue no more than $100 million in LPC credits for taxable years 2013 through 2014 and $75 million each year thereafter.
+Virginia Tax is authorized to issue no more than $100 million in LPC credits for taxable years 2013 through 2014 and $75 million each year thereafter.
 In order to obtain the credit, taxpayers must file Form LPC-1 to register the donation.
-The credits are issued on a "first-come, first-serve basis" until the cap is reached.
+The credits are issued on a "first-come, first-served basis" until the cap is reached.
 For filings by mail or a recognized commercial delivery service, the postmark or confirmation of shipment shall determine the date of filing.

 The amount of the credit that may be claimed by each taxpayer shall not exceed the following: